Alternatives to Credit Cards

 - Peer to peer lending

-Perhaps the most obvious alternative to a credit card is a debit card.
-If you’re spending online, over the phone or in store and don’t want to use cash, a debit card offers convenience and some consumer protection.
+Perhaps the most obvious alternative to a credit card is a debit card, which usually comes as standard with a current account.
+If you’re spending online, over the phone or in-store and don’t want to use cash, a debit card offers convenience and some consumer protection.
 However, it won’t allow you to spend money you don’t have, unless you have an arranged overdraft.

 When it comes to borrowing money, your bank often knows you best.
-So, if you need a little extra cash on a short-term basis, you could consider applying for an arranged overdraft.
+So, if you need a little extra cash on a short-term basis, you could consider applying for an arranged overdraft, as part of your current account.
 This will allow you to withdraw money up to an agreed limit when your balance goes into negative figures.

 It’s common for arranged overdraft interest rates to be fairly high, so although this can be a convenient way to borrow, it’s rarely the most cost-effective unless you have a 0% deal in place.

-Arranging an overdraft with your bank is not often thought of as an alternative to credit cards, but it might just be all you need.
+Arranging an overdraft with your bank is not often thought of as an alternative to credit cards, but it might be all you need to help you navigate a sticky patch.

-Planning some home improvements or a holiday of a lifetime?
-Can’t access the best credit card deals with 0% periods or low interest rates?
+Planning some home improvements or the holiday of a lifetime?
+Can’t access the best credit card deals with 0% periods or low-interest rates?
 It may actually work out cheaper for you to take out a personal loan if you can secure a more attractive interest rate.

 Again, how much you can borrow and at what rate will depend on your circumstances.
 Along with knowing just how you’ll pay the loan back, and being confident that you can afford the repayments, you’ll need to look out for things like early repayment or late fees that have the potential to bump up the cost of your borrowing.

 Make sure you’re crystal clear on whether you are taking a fixed rate or variable rate product too as this could have a real impact on your ability to service the loan and budget for other things.
-Check out which personal loan is best for me to demystify personal loan lending.
+If you're wondering "which personal loan is best for me?" you might want to start with checking your eligibility on moneymatcher, our free online comparison tool.

 Peer to peer lending